Research & Development

 Our research is governed by the highest ethical standards and is subject to a rigorous review process.
 Past research references are included below.

 A cross-sectional, real-life study was conducted using data collected for iHARP asthma review.
-More than 5,000 patients with asthma who were using either dry powder inhalers (DPI) or metered-dose inhalers (MDI) for delivery of fixed-dose inhaled corticosteroid and long-acting beta-agonist were recruited.
+More than 5,000 patients with asthma who were using either dry-powder inhalers (DPI) or metered-dose inhalers (MDI) for delivery of fixed-dose inhaled corticosteroid and long-acting beta-agonist were recruited.
 A checklist of predefined inhaler technique errors was also created with inputs from multiple respiratory experts involved in this project.
 Patients’ inhaler technique was assessed in reference to this checklist.

 Insufficient inspiratory effort was identified as one of the critical errors among DPI users.
-This error was common (32-38% of users) and was observed to be associated with uncontrolled symptoms and increased exacerbation rates.
-Within MDI users, actuation of medication before inhalation was identified as one of the critical errors, observed in 24.9% patients and associated with uncontrolled asthma.
+This error was common (32–38% of users) and was observed to be associated with uncontrolled symptoms and increased exacerbation rates.
+Within MDI users, actuation of medication before inhalation was identified as one of the critical errors, observed in 24.9% of patients and associated with uncontrolled asthma.
 Several other errors were also identified as critical errors.

 This project is the first in the world to identify the “critical” inhaler technique errors which were frequent and associated with poor asthma outcomes.
 Findings from this study were published in the Journal of Allergy and Clinical Immunology: In Practice (Impact factor: 7.0).
 Results of this project will enable healthcare practitioners to formulate effective training strategies to reduce these critical errors.